Learning to Rank Architectures: A Small Model That Guides Neural Architecture Search

 MAE 0.039 0.076 +97%

 Ranking metrics improved substantially.
-Regression metrics got worse.
+Regression metrics worsened.
 This is the expected and desired trade-off.
 The model now correctly orders 78% of architecture pairs, up from 71%.
-It pays for this by making larger absolute errors — some predictions even exceed 1.0, which is physically impossible for an accuracy value.
-But none of that matters for search.
+It pays for this by making larger absolute errors, with some predictions even exceeding 1.0 (which is impossible for an accuracy value).
+None of that affects search performance.

 The design choices that mattered: the 0.01 margin was small enough to distinguish architectures with similar performance (the accuracy range in NAS-Bench-201 spans roughly 0.85 to 1.0), and 64 sampled pairs per batch provided sufficient gradient signal without the 500x cost of exhaustive pairing.